EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/active-jobs.md

 To see details about a job, click the **>** button, by the job of interest.

-The 'Output Location' is the location of the job context directory for the job on the Open OnDemand host.
+The 'Output Location' is the location of the job context directory for the job on the Open OnDemand VM.

 ![Active Jobs app job details](../../../images/open-ondemand/active-jobs-job-details.png){: class="border-img center"} *Job details within the Active Jobs app*